Other flapping wing designs

 available in trade till today.

-2.3 Simple membrane flapping wing
+2.3 Simple membrane flapping wing with battens

 Here a famous Membrane Flapping Wing, equipped with small battens